 Councils face a range of common barriers and knowledge gaps when considering implementation of a CHAS.
 This funding program is aimed at developing a range of guidance material on State-wide issues to address these gaps.
 The QCoast2100 Project Team will actively work with coastal councils to identify the scope of what will provide the most value and meet councils needs.
 No direct funding available for specific councils.

 Support implementation of finalised Coastal Hazard Adaptation Strategies through coastal hazard adaptation implementation projects.
 Projects that demonstrate innovative solutions and benefit to other councils will be encouraged.
-Eligibility to apply for this sub-program will be updated upon project commencement.
+Eligibility to apply for this sub-program can be found here.